scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Verifying a Control Plane Message

-When the relying party receives a control plane message they want to verify, the relying party first needs to identify the certificate needed to validate the corresponding signature on the message.
+To verify a received control plane message, the relying party first needs to identify the certificate needed to validate the corresponding signature on the message.

 AS certificates are bundled together with the corresponding signing CA certificate into certificate chains.
 For efficiency, SCION distributes these certificate chains separately from the signed messages.